exocomet/ndim/README.md

 npm run test
 ```

-You can automate this during development with `nodeon`.
+You can automate this during development with `nodemon`.

 ```
 nodemon --exec "npm run test"